michael-milette/moodle-filter_filtercodes/README.md

 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
 * {courseid} or %7Bcourseid%7D : Display a course's ID.
-* {coursecontextid} or %coursecontextid%7D : Display a course's context ID.
+* {coursecontextid} or %7Bcoursecontextid%7D : Display a course's context ID.
+* %7Bcoursemoduleid%7D : Display a course's activity module ID - for use in URLs.
+Only for use in course activity modules.
 * {courseidnumber} : Display a course's ID number.
 * {sectionid} : Display the section ID (not to be confused with the section number).